Volunteer Open House on April 17

 Programming:

 Ambassador Program (grades 6th-12th): Middle and High School students to volunteer during the day for summer programs, and events like Fairyfolk Festival and Family Fun.
 Occasional evening volunteers available for Happily Haunted.
+Ambassador shifts are between 3-4 hours.

 Ready to make a difference?
 We’d love to have you on our team!